carmencchow/cyclistic_casestudy/README.md

 <h3>Data Cleansing</h3>

 Through our data exploration, we discovered that the expected one-to-one relationship between `start_station_id` and other dimensions such as `start_station_name` and `start_lat` has not been enforced.
-Performing a lookup for each of the 83 station name, while possible, would not be practical or time-efficient.
-Instead, what we'll do is aggregate the rows into a single entry to create a one-to-one relationship between `start_station_id` and the station-related data.
+Performing a lookup for each of the 83 station names, while possible, would not be practical.
+Instead, we'll aggregate the rows into a single entry to create a one-to-one relationship between `start_station_id` and all other station-related data points.

 To do this, we'll create a new table with `start_station_id` as the primary key, and we will bring in only station-related data.
 After cleaning this data, we will rejoin it with the original main table.

 <b>Why aggregate our data?</b>

 <p>Aggregating will allow us to consolidate multiple rows of data into a single row.
 Common aggregation functions include SUM(), MIN(), MAX() and AVG().
 Since SUM() and AVG() only work with numeric values, we will use MAX() instead to handle our  `start_station_id` and `start_station_name` string types.
+Aggregating
-We will also perform the same aggregation on the `end_station` data, and we'll also format the latitude and longitude values by rounding them to 6 decimal places.
-Finally, we'll use `station_id` as the primary key to union the aggregated `start_station` and `end_station` data.
+the `end_station` data will ensure all related station data is clean.
+Then we will use `station_id` as the primary key to union the aggregated `start_station` and `end_station` data.

 Creating the new `station_data` table:

 ![station_data](https://github.com/user-attachments/assets/1fb42ae3-0d62-4e61-b3d0-9a2f101d84b1)

-Now let's run the query we ran before that filtered on `station_id 647`.
-This time, we will execute it twice: once on our cleaned data and once on the original dataset to see the differences.
-On the left, we've returned the original results, while the right shows that we've cleaned up rows with multiple records.
+Let's run the query we ran before that filtered on `station_id 647`.
+This time, we will execute it twice: once on our cleaned data and once on the original dataset to see the difference.
+On the left, we've returned the original result, while the right shows that we've cleaned up rows with multiple records.

 ![cleaned_station](https://github.com/user-attachments/assets/e5285795-9ddd-4a2c-9e96-8e13823bc662)